 My customized tour of Penang

-• Penang Hill – Cheah drops me off at the bottom of the funicular tram, where I get in line to purchase a ticket.
+Penang Hill – Cheah drops me off at the bottom of the funicular tram, where I get in line to purchase a ticket.
 The line for the regular tickets (30 Ringets) seems to go on forever, so I decide to pay 60 Ringets (CD$22) to get an Advanced Boarding pass.
-With this pass, I get to bypass the huge lines (saving about an hour), have a quiet area to wait and have priority boarding on the trains, so I am seated before the throngs push and shove their way onto the train.
+With this pass, I get to bypass the huge lines (saving about an hour), have a quiet area to wait for the train, and have priority boarding, so I am seated before the throngs push and shove their way onboard.
 Penang Hill is 2,750 feet above sea level, and has temples, restaurants, a museum, some residences, and even a police station located on top.
 Since the weather is clear, the views of the city of Georgetown and Malacca Strait are spectacular.

 February 20, 2014 – Thursday – The North Shore of Oahu, Hawaii